 But Udupi was altogether a different experience.
 Read more

-Madhya Pradesh is one of the Indian states that offers a complete travel platter for the wanderers of all kinds.
-Plethora of wildlife treasure to a quintessential abundance of historic art and architecture, Madhya Pradesh has it all for you.
-Bhopal and Indore are the main cities as well as the perfect centres to embark on a long journey around the state.
-While Omkareshwar -Maheshwar – Mandu route is much feasible from Indore, a perfect road trip from Bhopal can include Bhimbetka- Bhedaghat- Bandhavgarh National Park – Kajuraho – Orchha – Chanderi – Gwalior.
+Madhya Pradesh is one of the Indian states that offers a complete travel platter for wanderers of all kinds.
+A plethora of wildlife treasure to a quintessential abundance of historic art and architecture, Madhya Pradesh has it all for you.
+Bhopal and Indore are the main cities as well as the perfect centers to embark on a long journey around the state.
+While Omkareshwar -Maheshwar – Mandu route is much feasible from Indore, a perfect road trip from Bhopal can include Bhimbetka- Bhedaghat- Bandhavgarh National Park – Khajuraho – Orchha – Chanderi – Gwalior.

-For a nature enthusiasts or for any gateway close to nature, taking a long weekend trip covering Bhimbetka – Bhedaghat – Bandhavgarh is a delight for a tired soul.
+For a nature enthusiast or for any gateway close to nature, taking a long weekend trip covering Bhimbetka – Bhedaghat – Bandhavgarh is a delight for a tired soul.
 Read more

 The whiff of mud after a drizzle, the chilling wind, the topsy-turvy roads revealing the best of the panoramic view and the Lahauli songs playing loudly in the car, made my lips stretch into a smile.
 Sometimes while some famous song played, I would be explained the meaning and then we all would follow the dancing step as shown by the elderly lady clad in a Lahauli dress.
 The little girl of the family in the car kept smiling and waving a goodbye to each vehicle we crossed on Manali-Leh highway.
 In between, I was asked if I wanted the freshly plucked pears and apples from their farm.
 The nectar-like taste of those fruits, the music and the fun we had, made me realize the perks of hitchhiking especially on Manali-Leh Highway.
 It is more than just a drop!
 Read more